 It is important to review the rebuild cost of your home each year as the cost to build and the materials involved are very often impacted by inflation.

 It is important to shop around when searching for the right home insurance policy.
 At Chill, we do this work for you; comparing Ireland’s leading insurance companies to help find the right policy for you.
 When looking at different policies remember to note:

 - What the standard excess is

-Policy excess is the amount you will have to contribute towards any claim you make on your policy.
-Increasing the voluntary excess on your policy can be a way to decrease your premium.
-However, it is important to remember that you are increasing the amount you will have to pay in the event of a claim.
+The policy excess is the amount you will have to contribute towards any claim you make on your policy.
+Increasing the voluntary excess on your policy can be a way to decrease your premium, however, it is important to remember that you are increasing the amount you will have to pay in the event of a claim.

 Apart from being an essential safety feature in your home, functioning fire alarms can also reduce your home insurance premium.
-Similarly, installing a burglar alarm in your home and being a member of a neighbourhood watch group can both reduce your premium.
+Similarly, installing a burglar alarm in your home and being a member of a neighbourhood watch group can both reduce your premium, too.

-Consider insuring your gadgets with gadget insurance (and not under your contents cover), this may work out as a cheaper way of protecting them against any accidents.
-It also means that your NCB will not be affected if you have to make a claim on any of your gadgets.
+Consider insuring your gadgets separately with gadget insurance (and not under your contents cover).
+This may work out as a cheaper way of protecting them against any accidents.
+It also means that your no-claims bonus will not be affected if you have to make a claim on any of your gadgets.